pallavbakshi/datascience/README.md

 # datascience

-Datascience Repo hosts various datascience projects done by Pallav Bakshi.
+Datascience Repo hosts various datascience projects done by me.
 The repo covers the following topics:
 1. Machine Learning
 R Notebooks -
 1.A Decision Trees in R